Improved IR-based Bug Localization with Intelligent Relevance Feedback: Methodology

 \subsection{Intelligent Relevance Feedback}

 Once we have the results from Elasticsearch, we employ advanced prompt methods and Large Language Models (LLM) to determine the relevance between a bug report and each result (i.e., source code).
 LLMs have shown remarkable capabilities understanding natural language texts and source code\cite{llm_code_gen, llm_image, llm_speech}.
-We leverage their capabilities to capture intelligent relevance feedback against a query (a.k.a., bug report) as follows.
+We leverage their capabilities to capture intelligent relevance feedback against a query (a.k.a., bug report).
 To achieve this, we use prompt engineering, document segmentation, and finally relevance estimation as follows.

 \textbf{Prompt Engineering:} \textit{Prompting} is a novel method that instructs the LLMs (e.g., Mistral) to generate meaningful responses without any expensive training \cite{prompting_general_1, prompting_general_2_design, prompting_general_3}.
 It involves crafting appropriate instructions to guide LLM outputs and make them applicable to different problem-solving tasks\cite{prompt_def_1, prompt_def_2, prompt_ex_t2image, prompt_ex_swe, prompt_ex_swe_2}.
 LLMs have been found to be effective with well-designed prompts that are clear, specific, and actionable \cite{prompting_general_2_design, prompt_survey}.
-We first developed a candidate prompt to determine whether a given code segment triggers a reported bug.
+Following the insights, we first developed a candidate prompt based on efficient prompt-building guidelines\cite{"prompting_how, prompting_how2}.
+Our goal was to determine whether a given code segment triggers a reported bug.
 It instructs the LLM to find the relevance, deliver the output in a JSON format, and act as a rational software engineer, incorporating the contextual information from the bug report and code segment.